-Under some Medicare Part D plans, people may need to pay the entire cost at the time they get the shot.
+Under some Medicare Part D plans, people may need to pay the entire cost of the shot at the time of getting it.
 When this happens, Medicare will reimburse them later up to the plan’s allowable charge.

-If the provider charges an amount that exceeds the allowable charge, the person with Medicare D is responsible for the difference.
+If the provider charges an amount that exceeds the allowable charge, the person is responsible for the difference.

-To prevent an unexpected expense, an individual may want to check the allowable charge for vaccines from their Medicare Part D plan before getting the shot.
-They can compare it with the amount the provider charges to check whether they will need to contribute to the cost.
+To prevent an unexpected expense, an individual may wish to check the allowable charge for vaccines that their Medicare Part D plan offers before getting the shot.
+They can compare it with the amount that the provider charges to check whether they will need to contribute to the cost.

-People may get the shingles vaccine at a doctor’s office.
-They may also get it at a drugstore if they have a doctor’s prescription.
+People may get the shingles vaccine at a doctor’s office or, if they have a prescription, at a drugstore.

 Who should not get the shingles vaccine?